dansmith65/FileMaker-LetsEncrypt/README.md

 ## Notes

-* Only supports newer OS (only tested on Windows Server 2017, but likely works on 2016 as well).
+* Only supports newer OS (only tested on Windows Server 2016).
 * Only tested on FileMaker Server 16 and 17.
 * Installs ACMESharp for you.
-(TODO: test this)
 * Will not display any errors, unless it fails.